os69os/Build-it-right/README.md

 - Total Entries: The dataset contains 15357 entries, each representing a building.
 - Columns: There are 17 columns in the dataset:
-  - Width: building Width
+  - Width: building Width.
-  - Length: building Length
+  - Length: building Length.
-  - Height: building Height
+  - Height: building Height.
-  - Orientation: the orientation of the building is measured at an angle that rotates clockwise from the north
+  - Orientation: the orientation of the building is measured at an angle that rotates clockwise from the north.
-  - Window_Ratio: the percentage of windows in the building
+  - Window_Ratio: the percentage of windows in the building.
-  - Skylight_Ratio: the percentage of the light penetration from upper canopy above the open space
+  - Skylight_Ratio: the percentage of the light penetration from upper canopy above the open space.
-  - Area: building area
+  - Area: building area.
-  - Court_Length: Court Length
+  - Court_Length: Court Length.
-  - Court_Width: Width of the court
+  - Court_Width: Width of the court.
-  - Form_Factor: shape of the building block as a 3D block
+  - Form_Factor: A calculated value representing the shape of the house, considering its dimensions.
-  - Surface_Volume_Ratio: An adjective that reflects the shape of a building block
+  - Surface_Volume_Ratio: The ratio of the house's surface area to its volume, indicating compactness.
-  - Cooling_Load: the load required during a year for cooling
+  - Cooling_Load: The cooling load required to maintain a comfortable indoor temperature.
-  - Heating_Load:	the load required during a year for heating
+  - Heating_Load: The heating load required to maintain a comfortable indoor temperature.
+  - Total_Load: The total energy load (cooling + heating) required to maintain a comfortable indoor temperature, represented as a float value.
-  - Shape_Box: the building shape
+  - Shape_Box: the building shape.
-  - Shape_L: the building shape
+  - Shape_L: the building shape.
-  - Shape_O: the building shape
+  - Shape_O: the building shape.
-  - Shape_U: the building shape
+  - Shape_U: the building shape.

 # Model Overview